open-telemetry/opentelemetry-specification/specification/specification-principles.md

   - See [Specification Performance Principles](performance.md) for more details.

-In addition to these core values, there are a set of things we've learned about Specification work and drives how we write our Specification.
+In addition to these core values, there are a set of things we've learned about Specification work and drive how we write our Specification.

 ## Specification Principles